seatable/seatable-release/README.md

 ## SeaTable Docker Compose Releases
-This repository contains a docker compose project to deploy SeaTable Server and addtional services like the Python Pipeline or Only Office.
-Releases are be referenced in the [SeaTable Admin Manual](https://admin.seatable.io/).
-Distribution Method is a release tar download from github.
+This repository contains a docker compose project to deploy SeaTable Server and additional services like the Python Pipeline or Only Office.
+These releases are being referenced in the [SeaTable Admin Manual](https://admin.seatable.io/).
+Distribution Method is a release tar download from GitHub.

+It is recommended to use the Admin Manual for installation.

 ### Releases